Near-optimal learning of Banach-valued, high-dimensional functions via deep neural networks: Banach-valued compressed sensing

 Now let $\bm{A} \in \cB(\cW^N,\cW^m)$ where $\cW \subseteq \cV$ is a closed subspace.
 We say that $\bm{A}$ has the \textit{weighted robust Null Space Property (rNSP) over $\cW$ of order $(k,\bm{w})$ with constants $0 \leq \rho<1$ and $\gamma \geq 0$} if

 for any $S \subseteq [N]$ with $|S|_{\bm{w}} \leq k$.
 See, e.g., \cite[Defn.\ 6.22]{Adcock2022} or \cite[Sec.
 4.1]{Rauhut2016}.
-The weighted rNSP implies certain distance bounds in the $\ell^1_{\bm{w}}$- and $\ell^2$-norms.
-The following lemma is a straightforward extension to Banach spaces from the Hilbert-valued counterpart (see, e.g., \cite[Lem.\ 7.4]{Adcockmems2022}).
+This property implies certain distance bounds in the $\ell^1_{\bm{w}}$- and $\ell^2$-norms.
+The following lemma is a straightforward extension to Banach spaces from the Hilbert-valued counterpart (see, e.g., \cite[Lem.\ 7.4]{adcock2022efficient}).
 For this reason, we omit its proof.

 \begin{lemma} [Weighted rNSP implies error bounds for inexact minimizers] Suppose that $\bm{A} \in \cB(\cW ^N,\cW ^m)$ has the weighted rNSP over a closed subspace $\cW \subseteq \cV$ of order $(k,\bm{w})$ with constants $0\leq \rho<1$ and $\gamma > 0$.
-Let $\x \in \cW^N$, $\f \in \cV^m$ and $\bm{e} = \bm{A}\x- \bm{f} \in \cVM$, and consider the minimization problem \be{ \min_{\bm{z}\in \cW^N} \cG(\bm{z}),\qquad \cG(\bm{z}) : = \lambda \nm{\bm{z}}_{1,\bm{w};\cV} + \nmu{\bm{A} \bm{z} - \bm{f}}_{2;\cV}. } with parameter \be{ 0 < \lambda \leq \dfrac{(1+ \rho)^2}{(3+\rho) \gamma } {k}^{-1/2}. } Then \eas{ \nm{\tilde{\x}-\x}_{1,\bm{w};\cV} & \leq C_1 \left( 2 \sigma_{k}(\x)_{1,\bm{w};\cV} +\frac{\cG(\tilde{\x}) - \cG(\x) }{\lambda} \right)+ \left( \dfrac{C_1}{\lambda} +C_2 \sqrt{k} \right) \nm{\e}_{2;\cV} , \\ \nm{\tilde{\x}-\x}_{2;\cV} & \leq \dfrac{C_1'}{\sqrt{k}} \left( 2 {\sigma_{k}(\x)_{1,\bm{w};\cV}} +\dfrac{\cG(\tilde{\x}) - \cG(\x) }{ \lambda} \right) + \left( \dfrac{C'_1}{\sqrt{k}\lambda} + C'_2 \right)\nm{\e}_{2;\cV} , } for any $\tilde{\x} \in \cW^N$,where the constants are given by
+Let $\x \in \cW^N$, $\f \in \cV^m$ and $\bm{e} = \bm{A}\x- \bm{f} \in \cVM$, and consider the minimization problem \be{ \min_{\bm{z}\in \cW^N} \cG(\bm{z}),\qquad \cG(\bm{z}) : = \lambda \nm{\bm{z}}_{1,\bm{w};\cV} + \nmu{\bm{A} \bm{z} - \bm{f}}_{2;\cV}{,} } with parameter \be{ 0 < \lambda \leq \dfrac{(1+ \rho)^2}{(3+\rho) \gamma } {k}^{-1/2}. } Then \eas{ \nm{\tilde{\x}-\x}_{1,\bm{w};\cV} & \leq C_1 \left( 2 \sigma_{k}(\x)_{1,\bm{w};\cV} +\frac{\cG(\tilde{\x}) - \cG(\x) }{\lambda} \right)+ \left( \dfrac{C_1}{\lambda} +C_2 \sqrt{k} \right) \nm{\e}_{2;\cV} , \\ \nm{\tilde{\x}-\x}_{2;\cV} & \leq \dfrac{C_1'}{\sqrt{k}} \left( 2 {\sigma_{k}(\x)_{1,\bm{w};\cV}} +\dfrac{\cG(\tilde{\x}) - \cG(\x) }{ \lambda} \right) + \left( \dfrac{C'_1}{\sqrt{k}\lambda} + C'_2 \right)\nm{\e}_{2;\cV} , } for any $\tilde{\x} \in \cW^N$,where the constants are given by

 \end{lemma}

 Notice that defining the weighted rNSP over a closed subspace $\cW \subseteq \cV$ allows us to assert error bounds for the minimization problem over, for example, the space $\cW = \cV_K$.
 This fact will be useful later in the proofs.